-Screaming Frog is an audit program that will alert you to the code for each web page after the software has scanned pages.
+Screaming Frog is an audit program that will alert you to each web page's code after the software has scanned pages.
 Screaming Frog is FREE!
 Why are you waiting?
 However, you will not have access to all the features in the free version.

 A third option is investing in an SEO Audit program or software.

 There are hundreds of SEO audit programs out there to choose from.
 Be careful.
 They vary widely in their capabilities and pricing.